I Was Hit By A Car

 Ok, so first of all, I’m fine.
 I really am ok, save for a gnarly bruise on my calf and a case of very rattled nerves.
 I’m so definitely unscathed compared to how bad it could have been, that I feel embarrassed for even using the phrase I was hit by a car to describe what happened.
 It’s technically accurate, but I think a better description is probably a car bumped into me.

 The driver got out of the car, eyes wide and clearly horrified by what she had done.
 She immediately apologized and asked if I was ok.
 We both teared up.
 I felt so awful for her.
 She insisted on giving me her contact details, and I asked her for a hug so we both could calm down.
 We clung onto each other for dear life, truly, each of us wanting to return to the day we were having before this had happened.
-Because whatever kind of day it had started out being was infinitely better than the one we were in then, in which one of us had been hit by a car.
-And the other had made a dumb series of decisions that led to her now being a person who’d hit someone with her car.
+Because whatever kind of day had started out being infinitely better than the one we were in then, in which one of us had been hit by a car.
+And the other had made a series of decisions that I’m sure she didn’t know would lead to her now being a person who had hit someone with her car.

 I got back into my body brain first.
 It occurred to me that it was the last day for online voter registration here in Maine.